rollehfoh/ANY.RUN/connectors/Microsoft/MS Sentinel SIEM-SOAR/ANYRUN-Sandbox-File/README.md

 #### Parent Logic App

+> **Note:** You can deploy all the proposed parent Logic Apps or select specific ones depending on the operating system installed on your endpoints.
+The parent Logic Apps operate independently of each other.

 - Click below to deploy Parent Azure Logic App with **Flex Consumption plan**
   - ANYRUN-Sandbox-File-Windows
 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Frollehfoh%2FANY.RUN%2Fmain%2Fconnectors%2FMicrosoft%2FMS%2520Sentinel%2520SIEM-SOAR%2FANYRUN-Sandbox-File%2FLogic%2520Apps%2FANYRUN-Sandbox-File-Windows.json)